FirmwGuy/CEP/docs/L1_BOND/L1-OVERVIEW.md

   Most callers interact through enzymes or higher-layer helpers.
 Direct calls exist for tooling and migrations that need deterministic control.

 - **What about garbage collection?**
-  Layer 1 marks orphaned bonds and contexts during `cep_tick`; the kernel still owns final deletion so history stays intact.
+  Layer 1 marks orphaned bonds and contexts during `cep_tick_l1`; the kernel still owns final deletion so history stays intact.

 - **Can I extend the tag vocabulary?**
   Yes.
 Add new entries to `docs/CEP-TAG-LEXICON.md` first so the shared domain stays coherent, then reference them in your facet specs.